Welcome to our

 The brand I used came from a thrift store, but others are available online as Multi-colored Drip Candles Approx 9.5 Inches Long (2 Candles), or as Amazing Colorful Drip Candles~ Variety 40 Pack, shown at right, which would be enough, I think, for about eight wine bottles.
 Unfortunately, I couldn't find a mid-range pack of about five candles, which would be great to begin this project.

-There's no need, though, to start with specially designed drip candles...this is the ideal time to use up any cheap colored tapered candles that you bought, or were given, that drip too much in other candleholders.
-Or you could, like me, check out the tapered candles in your local thrift store - you can bet there are many there that were given away precisely because others in the pack dripped too much.
-That works just fine and dandy in this case!
+There’s no need, though, to start with specially designed drip candles.
+This craft project is ideal for using up colored tapered candles that drip too much on other candle holders.
+Or you could, like me, check out the tapered candles in your local thrift store; many candles are given away precisely because others in the pack dripped too much.
+That works fine and dandy in this case!

 Fitting Candles to the Bottle